twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 For more details, please read our paper that was published in KDD'2020 Applied Data Science Track: https://www.kdd.org/kdd2020/accepted-papers/view/simclusters-community-based-representations-for-heterogeneous-recommendatio

-## Brief introduction to Simclusters Algorithm
+## A brief introduction to Simclusters Algorithm

 ### Follow relationships as a bipartite graph
 Follow relationships on Twitter are perhaps most naturally thought of as directed graph, where each node is a user and each edge represents a Follow.
 Edges are directed in that User 1 can follow User 2, User 2 can follow User 1 or both User 1 and User 2 can follow each other.